ARMmbed/mbed-os-5-docs/docs/api/bluetooth/GattClient.md

 ## GattClient

-GattClient defines procedures required for interacting with a remote GattServer.
+Generic Attribute Profile (GATT) is used to discover services, characteristics and descriptors and to perform operations on them.
+The interaction happens between two peers, one of which is the client (who initiates interactions) and the other the server (which responds).
+Attribute Protocol (ATT) is used to implement this interaction. `GattClient` defines procedures required for interacting with a remote `GattServer`.

 #### Discovery procedures